The way we pay for goods and services has changed dramatically over the last few decades.

 For instance, if you own a small business, like a cafe, you’re probably never going to need to accept virtual payments, as all of your customers will be paying in-store.
 While you’ll want a physical card terminal for debit card and credit card transactions, you don’t need a virtual terminal.

-What if you run an online business selling personalised pillows and you distribute them to customers via mail order?
+But different types of businesses have different needs.
+What if you run a business selling personalised pillows and you distribute them to customers via mail order?
 You don’t have a physical store, so you’re going to need a virtual terminal to let customers all around the world buy from you.

 Here are the main advantages and disadvantages:

-- You can take payments really quickly without even having to be there.
+- Quick payments.
+You can take payments really quickly without the customer needing to swing by.

-- For many businesses who only take transactions online, it saves them having to pay up for an expensive physical card machine.
+- No hardware.
+For many businesses who only take transactions online, it saves them having to pay up for an expensive physical card machine.

 - Transactions can be made from anywhere and at any time (as long as you have an internet connection).
 Your customers can make a transaction when they’re in the back of a taxi, or back at home on their laptop.
 The easier it is for a customer to buy from you, the more likely they will!

-- There’s a higher risk of fraud on a virtual terminal compared to in-person.
+- Increased risk of fraud.
+It’s generally a riskier way to process transactions compared to debit or credit card payments made with the actual card.
 If someone’s paying on a physical terminal, the customer has to enter their personal PIN.
-On a virtual terminal, anyone could have found the customer’s card payment details and fired them into a payment gateway to bag themselves a new TV.
+On a virtual terminal, anyone could have found the customer’s card payment details and used them to bag themselves a new TV.
+This increases your chances of being issued chargebacks – meaning you could have your funds taken right back out of your bank account.

-- Arguably requires more effort from your customer than a terminal.
+- More effort.
 In-person, a customer can easily make an impulse purchase by merely tapping their contactless card, or smartphone, at the point of sale.
 Too easy.
-With virtual terminal payments, there’s a little bit more time involved, as your customer stumbles around the house looking for their wallet, trying to find the right card, remember their security questions…and so on.
+With virtual terminal payments, there’s a little bit more time involved, as your customer stumbles around the house looking for their wallet, trying to find the right card, remember their security questions… and so on.
 More time to change their mind!

 What should I look for in a Virtual Terminal?